-I know this because many of you have shared your feelings with me over the past three years.
+I know this because many of you have shared your feelings with me over the past four years.
 And a whole lot of you have told me you don’t want to read about the bloodshed of Oct.
 1 ever again.

-people in our newsroom have dealt with their own grief from covering this story.
+People in our newsroom have dealt with their own grief from covering this story.
 We’ve watched hundreds of hours of police body camera footage from that frightening night.
 We’ve attended dozens of funerals.
 We’ve spoken with survivors who suffered devastating physical and psychological trauma.
 And we've told the stories of two brave women who died years after they were shot that night, increasing the death toll from 58 to 60.

 It has always been, and will always be, an incredibly difficult story to tell.